-The “Communication Skills: e-Professionalism, Digital Footprint & Dissemination to Wider Audiences” workshop will help you put into practice some of the science communication ideas from block 2, and will give you a hands-on experience in blogging.
-There are two workshop times available in week 8, on Monday 5th or Friday 9th of November.
-You will be able to sign up for a time that suits you soon.
+The “Communication Skills: e-Professionalism, Digital Footprint & Dissemination to Wider Audiences” workshop will help you put into practice some of the science communication ideas from block 2, and will give you a hands-on experience in blogging. it will run on Wednesday 6th November at between 1pm and 3pm.

 As the course is delivered almost entirely online, you will be able to ask questions, discuss your assignments and interact with tutors through online forums on Learn.
 The course materials will also have a number of thinking points and activities that you can post about in the forum to get feedback on your thinking from your peers and tutors.
 Forum engagement is a strong predictor of good grades in online learning, so we highly encourage you to use this resource well.

 Understand and explain the institutional context in which academic research is done